tonethar/IGME-330-Master/notes/HW-algorithmic-botany.md

 // `c` is the "padding" between the dots let a = n * dtr(137.5);
 let r = c * Math.sqrt(n);
+console.log(a,r);
 ```

-5. `c` is a "script scoped" variable - go declare and initialize it now:
+6. `c` is a "script scoped" variable - go declare and initialize it now:

 `const c = 4;`

-6.
+7.